Pawan429/Weather-Bot/README.md

-# Weather-Bot
+# Shitzu the Weather-Bot
+Main Idea : create a serverless Interactive Weather Bot(using as many python libraries as needed :P)

+For the listening(speech-to-text) & Speaking ability(Text-to-Speech), I made use of speech_recognition, gTTS(library) in python.
+Thank you Google. :)

+The bot will ping the open-source Weather api : https://www.metaweather.com/ to aquire the weather status.

-The following package uses gTTS(library) in python.
-It speaks out the weather status.
+It speaks out the weather status in the structure that is hardcoded.

 It is written in a Macbook air.
-It creates a temp file in mp3 format to play the audio.